kzotter/dev-docs/docs/home/pythonsdk.md

 }
 ```

-We are always in active development and we try our best to keep all of our documentation up to date.
-However, if you have time you can check our latest documentation on [Github](https://github.com/esper-io/esper-client-py) for code samples and [API documentation](https://api.esper.io) as well as request and response formats.
+We are always in active development and we try our best to keep our documentation up to date.
+However, in the infrequent case it is not, you can check on [Github](https://github.com/esper-io/esper-client-py) for code samples and [API documentation](https://api.esper.io) for request and response formats.

-If you face any issue in SDK usage, we recommend you that you reach out to [Esper Dev Support](./support.md)
+If you face any issue in SDK usage, please reach out to [Esper Dev Support](./support.md)